 Taste: Fresh fruit – though less obvious than the nose.
 Brine.
 Pepper.
 Vanilla.
 Oak tannin.
 Cocoa beans.
 Currants.
 Peppercorns.
 Oily peat smoke.
 Tar.
 Old rope.
 Then toffee and salted caramel.

-Value for Money: Whether as a result of the spirit being older, or just from the higher bottling strength, the Archivist’s Selection does seem to offer more depth of flavour than the Classic.
-As with its younger sibling however it is an interesting and unique little dram that comes at a reasonable price.
+Thoughts: Whether as a result of the spirit being older, or just from the higher bottling strength, the Archivist’s Selection does seem to offer more depth of flavour than the Classic.
+As with its younger sibling, however, it is an interesting and unique little dram that comes at a reasonable price.